All BC home energy rebate programs in one place.

 BC Hydro solar rebate +$5,000

-BC Hydro battery rebate +$5,000
+BC Hydro battery rebate (enrolled in Peak Saver within 14 days) +$5,000

 Always confirm eligibility with each program before starting work.
 Some programs have caps or rules about combining.